StrongLoop-Evangelists/workshop-band-app/workshop/00-getting-started.md

 #### Node.js and NPM

 As mentioned previously, we will need Node.js installed on our local machine for development.
 Included with Node.js is NPM, the Node Package Manager.
-We will use NPM to install LoopBack in a moment, first lets see if we have Node and NPM:
+We will use NPM to install LoopBack in a moment, but first lets see if we have Node and NPM:

 Check for Node: